pageuppeople-opensource/model-change-detector/alembic/README.md

 ### New models aren't showing up in upgrade section

-Ensure all model classes inherit from the same BaseEntity that `alembic/env.py` imports, and that the following class properties are set
+Ensure all model classes inherit from the same Base that `alembic/env.py` imports, and that the following class properties are set

 ```python